danburck/redux-cities/README.md

-# redux-boilerplate
+# redux-cities

-Simple React + Redux starter with the following config:
+`redux-cities`  is a simple React + Redux starter app with the following config:

 - React, ReactDOM
 - Redux, React-Redux